mobiletoly/kmp-gradle-builder-template/README.md

 # KMP Plugin Template

 This repository is a Kotlin Multiplatform **KMP Gradle plugin template**.
-Use it when you want to build and distribute your own Gradle plugin tailored for KMP/Compose projects.
+Use it when you want to build and distribute your own Gradle plugin tailored for KMP projects.
 We provide:

 - `plugin/` – a Gradle plugin module that currently generates a simple “hello world” Kotlin source file.
 It shows how to register a custom task, expose extension properties, and hook generated sources into a KMP project.
-- `sample-app/composeApp/` – a Compose Multiplatform sample that consumes the plugin, proving the generated sources are compiled for Android, desktop, and iOS.
+- `sample-app` – a Compose Multiplatform sample that consumes the plugin, proving the generated sources are compiled for Android, desktop, and iOS.
-- `sample-app/iosApp/` – a minimal SwiftUI host plus build scripts that use the Compose framework produced by Gradle.

 You can treat this repo as scaffolding for **your own Gradle plugin**: rename things with the provided script, extend the plugin logic (tasks, validations, convention plugins, etc.), and keep